 Curators’ Statement

-The piece that fluctuates between genres and closes this year's festival is Cadela Força Trilogy - Chapter I: The Bride and the Goodnight Cinderella by Brazilian artist Carolina Bianchi and her dance collective Cara de Cavalo.
+The piece that fluctuates between genres and closes this year's festival is Cadela Força Trilogy - Chapter I: The Bride and the Goodnight Cinderella by Brazilian artist Carolina Bianchi and her company Cara de Cavalo.
 After being presented at last year's Festival D'Avignon, this intriguing theatre work has since appeared at all major European and global festivals, making Bianchi one of the most important new names in the world of performing arts.
 What is most valuable and exciting about this piece is the author's radical approach to the theme of sexual violence.
 Starting from the story of rape through the prism of art history - from painting to performance art - Bianchi goes a step further, expanding this context through her own experience of sexual violence and putting herself as the performer in extreme circumstances of taking GHB (a popular substance used to incapacitate victims before assault) on stage to reconstruct a situation where she was drugged on a night out.
 This lecture-performance then evolves into a dance performance, which is an exceptionally deliberated, brave, and authentic piece that not only explores the theme of sexual abuse, physicality, and what an unconscious body (in real life or on stage) can tell us, but ultimately serves as a kind of artistic manifesto on surviving trauma.

 About the Performance